HewlettPackard/OpenShift-on-SimpliVity/README.md

 The Deployment Guide provides detailed instructions on how to deploy the solution and is available at [https://hewlettpackard.github.io/OpenShift-on-SimpliVity](https://hewlettpackard.github.io/OpenShift-on-SimpliVity).

-The corresponding Reference Configuration will be available shortly.
+The corresponding Reference Configuration is available at [https://h20195.www2.hpe.com/V2/GetDocument.aspx?docname=a50000461enw](https://h20195.www2.hpe.com/V2/GetDocument.aspx?docname=a50000461enw).